CodePercept: Code-Grounded Visual STEM Perception for MLLMs: Related Work

 \textbf{STEM Visual Perception Evaluation} Evaluating visual perception capabilities in STEM domains presents unique challenges for MLLMs.
 This includes accurately perceiving element types, quantities, structures, relationships, and underlying principles~\cite{guan2024bridging,guan2023self_,guan2023self,guan2025posformer,guan2022industrial,fu2025multimodal,guan2025ccdplus}.
 A recent work~\cite{lu2025omnicaptioner} adopt a two-stage evaluation paradigm where image captioning is followed by LLM-based problem solving to isolate perceptual capabilities.
 However, this approach only measures problem-relevant information extraction rather than comprehensive visual understanding, potentially overlooking critical visual details that are irrelevant to specific questions but essential for complete perception.
-In contract, we propose a deterministic and verifiable paradigm, which requires models generate executable Python code that faithfully reproduces the original image.
-Only through complete and accurate visual comprehension can a model successfully reproduce the original image with high fidelity.
-More importantly, different from domain-specific (UI~\cite{si2025design2code,yun2024web2code,lin2023designbench,ge2025advancing}, Chart~\cite{yang2024chartmimic}, SVG~\cite{qiu2024can,li2025unisvg,yang2025omnisvg}) code generation tasks that primarily target downstream applications, we develop STEM Image-Code pairs serves dual purposes: (1) establishing a rigorous benchmark for evaluating comprehensive visual perception, and (2) enabling the construction of high-quality image-code-caption triplets for perception enhancement.
+More importantly, different from domain-specific (UI~\cite{si2025design2code,yun2024web2code,lin2023designbench,ge2025advancing}, Chart~\cite{yang2024chartmimic}, SVG~\cite{qiu2024can,li2025unisvg,yang2025omnisvg}) code generation tasks that primarily target downstream applications, we develop STEM Image-Code pairs serves dual purposes: (1) establish a rigorous benchmark for evaluating comprehensive visual perception, and (2) enable the construction of high-quality image-code-caption triplets for perception enhancement.